jf7g18/Phyto-Ionome-SCA/README.md

 - U-Net model semantic segmentation from optical imagery for single cell isolation
 - LA-TOF-ICP-MS for multi-elemental quantification

-Single cell ionomes are extracted from the stacked LA-TOF-ICP-MS element concentration maps using segmentation masks (manual and U-Net model predicted). **NIST SRM 610 and 612** glasses serve as external standards, and **phosphorus (P)** is used as an internal standard to normalize cellular ionomes for semi-quantitative multi-element analysis at the single-cell level.
+Single cell ionomes are extracted from the stacked LA-TOF-ICP-MS element concentration maps using segmentation masks (manual and U-Net model predicted). **NIST SRM 610 and 612** glasses serve as external standards, and **phosphorus (P)** is used as an internal standard to normalize cellular ionomes for semi-quantitative multi-element analysis of natural phytoplankton at the single-cell level.

 The goal is to enable **reproducible and high-throughput ionome analysis** of natural phytoplankton communities using an open, script-driven pipeline.